DPC Latency: Diagnose & Fix Audio Crackling and Input Lag on Windows

 The Special Sensitivity of Audio and Human Input.

-Why do audio and input devices need to be so sensitive to these minute delays when other applications appear to be fine?
-The solution is in the concepts of real-time streaming and human perceptual capacity.
+Why do audio and input devices need to be so sensitive to these minute delays when other applications appear to

 The Nature of Real-Time Audio